MicrosoftDocs/dynamics365smb-devitpro-pb/methods/blob-createoutstream-method.md

 *Blob*
 &emsp;Type: [Blob](blob-data-type.md)
 An instance of the [Blob](blob-data-type.md) data type.

 *OutStream*
 &emsp;Type: [OutStream](outstream-data-type.md)
 The OutStream object type that has been created.

 *Encoding*
 &emsp;Type: [TextEncoding](textencoding-option.md)
+The encoding that will be used by the stream.